fj1/faux-redux/README.md

 🔶 Created the Greeting component with only some text and an input box.

-🔶 Created the Provider component, and hooked up Greeting with Provider using [React Context](https://reactjs.org/docs/context.html) only.
+🔶 Created the Provider component, and hooked up Greeting with Provider using [React Context v15](https://reactjs.org/docs/context.html) only.

   * Notice that the Provider component wraps the App component in App.js.